 - 91% of surveyed CIOs said their new customer-facing applications access mainframes

-At Automic we feel that Agile Operations for the mainframe hold the key to digital transformation with minimal disruption.
-The mainframe needs to be connected to the other side of the business that runs agile processes and schedules on open systems.
+At CA Technologies we feel that Continuous Delivery for the mainframe holds the key to digital transformation with minimal disruption.
+The mainframe needs to be connected to your continuous delivery pipelines and DevOps practices in order to be completely agile and responsive to business demands.

 At present most mainframe users face significant challenges that hinder agility: